amyc008/Automated-flight-anomaly-detection-system/Readme.md

 It uses **MariaDB’s analytical SQL capabilities (Window Functions)** to find these outliers efficiently — a powerful feature usually used in enterprise-grade analytics.

+## Important note about MariaDB ColumnStore / Vector

+During the project planning we evaluated MariaDB ColumnStore and Vector for faster analytical queries and similarity searches.
+Due to environment/connection issues during development (in this submission), the project uses **InnoDB** for all tables and analytics.
+The core detection logic and query design were developed with ColumnStore / Vector use-cases in mind, so migrating to ColumnStore or Vector in the future should require only schema and connection changes (no major algorithm rework).The core idea remains the same.

 ---

 ## 🧠 Why this project is special